ECMaccoux/redesigned-meme/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
-       * GitHub username 1:       name 1:
+       * GitHub username 1: JT175         name 1: Jordan Nelson
-       * GitHub username 2:       name 2:
+       * GitHub username 2: dpatel39      name 2: Druchita Patel
-       * GitHub username 3:       name 3:
+       * GitHub username 3: cloverWizard  name 3: Pujin Ning
-       * GitHub username 4:       name 4:
+       * GitHub username 4: ECMaccoux     name 4: Eric Maccoux
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?